 The Big South Conference began in 1983 with a vision to unite smaller colleges in the Southeast under a single athletic banner.
 Its initial focus was on men's basketball, but the conference quickly expanded to include other sports, reflecting the growing athletic ambitions of its member institutions.
 Over the years, the Big South has evolved, adapting to changing landscapes in collegiate athletics, including conference realignments and shifting priorities.
 Despite these changes, the conference has maintained a commitment to fostering academic and athletic excellence.

 The conference's growth is intertwined with the individual aspirations of its member schools.
 Each institution has strived to enhance its academic offerings, improve its athletic facilities, and elevate its profile within the region.
-This collective pursuit of excellence has not only strengthened the Big South's reputation but has also provided countless opportunities for student-athletes to compete at a high level while pursuing their educational goals.
+Day to day, this collective pursuit of excellence has not only strengthened the Big South's reputation but has also provided countless opportunities for student-athletes to compete at a high level while pursuing their educational goals.
 The Big South Conference provides a launchpad for countless student athletes, and the unique qualities of each school help define the conference's success.

 Comprehensive Overview